PhilNorman2/kata01/README.md

 ### Using the API

-Api is accessible at http://localhost:8080/api
+The API runs at this host locally: http://localhost:8080

 The entity for the api is subcribers as in